 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Mackerel vs. Squid as food — In-Depth Nutrition Comparison
+Mackerel vs. Squid — In-Depth Nutrition Comparison

 Compare

-• Mackerel's daily need coverage for Vitamin B12 is 567% higher.
+• Mackerel's daily need coverage for vitamin B12 is 567% higher.

-• Mackerel is lower in Cholesterol.
+• Mackerel is lower in cholesterol.

 We used Fish, mackerel, Atlantic, cooked, dry heat and Mollusks, cuttlefish, mixed species, cooked, moist heat types in this comparison.